wwalterr/restaurant/README.md

 ## Documentation

-Check the read me of each package for specific details.
+Check the each package read me for more details details.

 ## Deploy